Artifact of the Week

 2018’s hit exhibition, ‘’Making Her Self Up’’ features personal items belonging to world-renowned Mexican artist Frida Kahlo.
 Taking place in the Victoria and Albert Museum in London between 16 June-4 November, this exhibition showcases 200 items that were kept in Kahlo’s house out of sight for 50 years.
 A rich and rare collection made of Kahlo’s clothing, accessories, make-up, personal items and medicine provides the visitors a special opportunity to get to know Kahlo, and her love, pain and art better.

 Artist of the Week

-Robert Indiana is an American artist who took inspiration from commercials, logo and billboards and became a popular name in Pop Art since the 1950s.
+Robert Indiana is an American artist who took inspiration from commercials, logo and billboards and became a popular name in Pop-Art since the 1950s.
 He was born as Robert Earl Clark in 1923 and graduated from the School of Art Institute Chicago in 1954.
 He became a world-renowned artist with his LOVE and HOPE series, both of which consist of bold and neon colours.
-These works later transformed into sculptures and exhibited all over the world.
-Until he passed away in May 2018, Indiana was featured in many solo and group exhibitions.
+These works later transformed into sculptures and exhibited in all over the world.
+Until he passed away in May 2018, Indiana featured in many solo and group exhibitions.
 His works are included in a great variety of collections which include American New York Museum of Modern Art and Whitney Museum of American Art, China Shanghai Art Museum, Germany Museum Ludwig and Netherlands Stedelijk van Abbemuseum.